 2. Will I need to Quarantine in Kenya before I can enjoy my Holiday?
 If so, how long?

-If you do not have any signs of COVID-19, you will not be asked to quarantine upon arrival; however, even if you are transiting, you must complete a mandatory COVID-19 Travelers Health Surveillance Form online prior to travel.
+If you do not have any signs of COVID-19, you will not be asked to quarantine upon arrival; however, even if you are transiting, you must complete a mandatory COVID-19 Travelers Health Surveillance Form online before travel.
 After submitting the form, a QR code will be produced, which must be submitted to port health officials before proceeding to Immigration.
 Passengers who do not have a negative COVID-19 test will be returned to their embarkation point by the airline, or if approved by Port Health, will be put in mandatory quarantine at government-designated facilities (which includes a list of approved hotels).

 4. What Policies has Kenya put in place to help reduce the spread of COVID-19?

-To combat the spread of COVID-19, the Kenyan government, in partnership with various private stakeholders, has introduced a range of preventive steps, including the mandatory wearing of face coverings and maintaining social distance.
+To combat the spread of COVID-19, the Kenyan government, in partnership with various private stakeholders, has introduced a range of preventive steps, including the mandatory wearing of face coverings and maintaining social distancing.
 Most hotels, lodges, and restaurants have reopened as well, with additional health and safety precautions in place.
 In public areas, face masks must be worn at all times.

 5. Will I need to quarantine on my return?